JeremyKulcsarDS/agentx/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-AgentX enables developers to build powerful LLM (Large Language Model) agents fast.
+SiumAI enables developers to build powerful LLM (Large Language Model) agents fast.
 LLM agents uses LLM as a controlling element to perform a wide range of tasks that require context awareness and reasoning.
 These agents are typically characterized by 4 components:
 1. Large language model
 2. Memory (chat and tool use history)
 3. Planning (a way to plan and execute actions to reach a goal)